-Pay ranges shall be related directly to the position classification plan and shall be determined with due consideration to ranges of pay for other classes, the relative difficulty and responsibility of work, the recruiting experience of the City, the availability of employees in particular occupational categories, prevailing rates of pay for similar employment in private and other public jurisdictions in the area, employee turnover, cost-of-living factors, the financial policies and economic considerations of the City.
-The minimum and maximum rates of pay assigned the Classes of positions shall be those which most nearly reflect these factors.
+Pay ranges shall be related directly to the salary schedule set by the Classification and Compensation Study completed and approved by the Board of Aldermen on January 18, 2022.
+Placement of an employee in specific pay ranges shall be determined with due consideration to ranges of pay for other classes, the relative difficulty and responsibility of work, market analysis, and internal equity.
+The minimum and maximum rates of each pay range shall be reviewed annually with the adoption of each budget, considering the above factors, cost-of-living factors, and the financial policies and economic considerations of the City.